 A cool breeze swept through the camp, causing the tent walls to clap against their ropes.
-Job wanted to stand and receive the sudden movement of air over his burning body, but he couldn’t summon the energy.
-Instead, he remained flat on his back, away from the glow and heat and unhelpful company at the firepit, staring into the light-speckled sky.
+Job wanted to stand and receive some of the sudden rush of air over his burning body, but he couldn’t summon the energy.
+Instead, he remained flat on his back and gazed into the light-speckled sky, away from the glow, heat, and ungodly company of the firepit.

 “Now, let me pray in peace.
-Even if he kills me, he’s going to hear what I have to say.”
+Even if God kills me, he’s going to hear what I have to say.”

-Job took in a deep breath, and the sores over his torso ripped open like the fissures of an old wine skin.
-He roared in agony.
+Job took in a deep breath, and the sores over his torso ripped open like the fissures of an old wineskin.
+He howled in agony.

 “God,” he groaned, “two things I pray.
 Don’t abandon me, and don’t terrorize me.

 “What have I done to offend you?
 Help me understand.
 Point out my sin so that I may turn away from it.
 Why instead do you turn away from me?
 Do you also chase a leaf in the wind only to chastise it for doing so?

 “You have bound my hands and feet, and like a rotting tree, I wither away.”